-[§]Institute of Mathematics, Hebrew University, Givat Ram, Jerusalem, Israel; e-mail: room@math.huji.ac.il
+&lt;sup>§Institute of Mathematics, Hebrew University, Givat Ram, Jerusalem, Israel; e-mail: room@math.huji.ac.il

-[¶]School of Mathematical Sciences, Tel Aviv University, Tel Aviv 69978, Israel, and Courant Institute of Mathematical Sciences, New York University, New York, NY 10012, USA; e-mail: sharir@math.tau.ac.il
+¶School of Mathematical Sciences, Tel Aviv University, Tel Aviv 69978, Israel, and Courant Institute of Mathematical Sciences, New York University, New York, NY 10012, USA; e-mail: sharir@math.tau.ac.il

 - Conjecture 1.1. (a) Let C be a finite family of unit circles in the plane, at least two of which intersect.
-Then there exists an intersection point that is incident to at most three circles of C. - (b) Same as (a), under the additional assumption that every pair of circles of C intersect. - (c) Let C be a finite family of arbitrary circles in the plane, such that at least two of them intersect and the number P of intersecting pairs satisfies $P \ge \beta |C|q$, where β is a sufficiently large constant and where q is the maximum size of a pencil of C, namely, a subset all of whose elements are incident to the same pair of points.
-Then there exists an intersection point that is incident to at most three circles of C. - (d) Same as (c), under the additional assumption that every pair of circles of C intersect (and assuming that C is not a single pencil).
+Then there exists an intersection point that is incident to at most three circles of C. - (b) Same as (a), under the additional assumption that every pair of circles of C intersect. - (c) Let C be a finite family of arbitrary circles in the plane, such that at least two of them intersect and the number P of intersecting pairs satisfies $P \ge \beta |C|q$ , where $\beta$ is a sufficiently large constant and where q is the maximum size of a pencil of C, namely, a subset all of whose elements are incident to the same pair of points.
+Then there exists an intersection point that is incident to at most three circles of C. - (d) Let C be a finite family of arbitrary circles in the plane, such that every pair of circles in C intersect, and such that C is not a single pencil.
+Then there exists an intersection point that is incident to at most three circles of C.

-Conjecture 1.1(b) has been proven in a preceding paper of Pinchasi [11].
+Conjecture 1.1(b) has been proven in a preceding paper of Pinchasi [14].
 In fact, it has been shown there that if C consists of at least 5 pairwise-intersecting unit circles then there exists an intersection point incident to just two circles.
 That paper also gives an example of 4 pairwise-intersecting unit circles where every intersection point is incident to 3 circles.
-This example can be extended to yield a family of any number of unit circles (not every pair of which intersect) where every intersection point is incident to 3 circles, and where the intersection graph of the circles is connected.
+This is done as follows.
+Choose three points on one circle, a, such that they form an acute triangle.
+Let b, c and d be the three unit circles different from a and passing through pairs of these three points.
+It is not hard to show that b, c and d pass through a common point.